-Social Security Disability Attorneys: Riverside, San Bernardino and Orange County
+Social Security Disability Attorneys: Riverside, North San Diego and Orange Counties

 The term “post-traumatic arthritis” (PTA) refers to the onset of arthritis following a prior joint injury, months or years before.